 Audience: Authorised Representatives, Operations Management

-The following list summarises the content within this article.
+The following list summarises the content of this article.
 Click on the links below to take you to the relevant sections:

-- Where are Journals configured
+- Where are Journals configured?

 - Journal Settings